calum-leslie/cabrach-forestry/README.md

 With the appropriate plugins, QGIS can provide even more webmapping functionality, including 3D maps.

 The basemaps used here are OpenStreetMap Landscape maps and are credited as such at the bottom right corner.
 OpenStreetMap® is open data, licensed under the Open Data Commons Open Database License (ODbL) by the OpenStreetMap Foundation (OSMF).
-See <https://www.openstreetmap.org/copyright> for details on licensing and copyright for this data.
+Details on [licensing and copyright](https://www.openstreetmap.org/copyright "licensing and copyright") for this data are available.

 Other layers are derived from datasets publicly available from <https://www.spatialdata.gov.scot>.